dbt Consultant vs In-House Engineer: The Analytics Engineering Handoff Decision

 The Biggest Handoff Failure Modes to Watch For

 These are the patterns most likely to make the transition look complete while the dependency actually survives.
+They are also the places where a dbt consultant versus in-house engineer decision usually goes sideways.

 The handoff is code-complete but context-thin